-We have decades of experience working for injured car accident victims and helping them through the legal process after a car crash.
+Our accident attorneys have decades of experience working for victims injured in car accidents and helping them through the legal process after a crash.
 We also approach every case with the mindset that you need a dedicated and aggressive voice to get results.
 For these reasons, Paul Padda Law has consistently been ranked as one of the best car accident attorneys in Las Vegas.

 Do not wait to contact a lawyer after being in a car accident.
 You need to start the recovery process as soon as possible, and the team at Paul Padda Law knows how to help you and your family.
 Call us today at (702) 366-1888 or submit the details of your car accident online.
-We will be in touch as soon as possible to schedule a free, initial consultation.
+We will be in touch as soon as possible to schedule a free initial consultation at our office in Paradise, Nevada.
 We also handle car accidents on a contingency basis, meaning you don’t owe a dime until we win.

 Car Accidents Are Very Common In Las Vegas

-The various types of car accidents that we have handled include:
+The most common types of car accidents that we have see include:

 - Reckless Driver Accidents